ascholerChemeketa/cs160Reader/_sources/LogicCircuits/index.rst

 Logic Circuits
 ====================

-Computers use a system of logic called Boolean Logic implemented in electronic switches to process bit patterns.
-This chapter will introduce you to that logic and the kinds of basic circuits computers use.
+Computers represent all information as bits that can be thought of as on/off, 1/0 or true/false.
+Typically in a computer system, on means a high voltage and off means a low voltage.
+To manipulate information, a computer changes these bits.
+The logical rules that describe how bits may be combined is known as Boolean logic.
+This chapter will introduce you to that logic and the kinds of basic circuits computers use to implement that logic.

 .. pseudo_h2:: Chapter Topics:

 .. toctree::
     :maxdepth: 1

-    BooleanLogic.rst
+    OrGate.rst
+    AndGate.rst
+    NotAndXORGate.rst
+    NegatedGates.rst
+    Circuits.rst
+    ComplexCircuits.rst
+    Adders.rst
+    Memory.rst